RWang-Dev/Drone-Pickup-Service/README.md

 ## Project Overview
 This project is a drone simulation system that takes place on the University of Minnesota campus.
 The user is able to schedule trips by setting the pickup location and final destination of a robot.
 A drone will then pick up the robot and bring it to its destination.
 Each drone also has a battery life that is decremented over the course of the simulation.
-Special drones exist to recharge drones that run out of battery.
-Lastly, information about every trip is recorded in order for analysis throughout the simulation.
+When the drone runs out of battery, a special recharger drone will fly to the drone and charge its battery back up to 100%.
+Lastly, the user can also collect information on all completed trips in the simulation by pressing a button that outputs a CSV file.

 ## How to Run the Simulation

 ### Git:
 In order to run the simulation, first git clone this repository.
 Then, cd into the project directory.
 In order to build the project, type ```make -j``` in the terminal.
 To run the project, type ```./build/bin/transit_service 8081 apps/transit_service/web/``` in the terminal.

 Navigate to http://127.0.0.1:8081 and you should see a visualization.
 Navigate to http://127.0.0.1:8081/schedule.html and you should see a page to schedule the trips.
 *Note: 8081 will depends on what port you used.
 If you use port 8082, then it will be http://127.0.0.1:8082 instead.*